cbartram/Plumbr/README.md

 # Plumbr

-Prevent Code Leakage from your organization
+Prevent Code Leakage from your organization through the use of this application!

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get started clone this repository and install any python dependencies using `pip install -r requirements.txt`

 ### Prerequisites